Four-vertex quivers supporting twisted graded Calabi-Yau algebras: Introduction

 This paper is organized as follows.
-In Section \ref{sec.background} we provide necessary background on derivation-quotient algebras and the twisted Calabi-Yau condition.
-In Section \ref{sec.examples} we demonstrate common ways to produce twisted Calabi-Yau algebras, focusing on methods necessary to produce examples who adjacency matrices appear in Theorem \ref{thm.main}.
-The bulk of work in this paper, then, is in Section \ref{sec.quivers} where we compute the quivers that support twisted graded Calabi-Yau algebras on four vertices and prove Theorem \ref{thm.main}.
+In Section \ref{sec.background} we provide necessary background on derivation-quotient algebras and the twisted Calabi--Yau condition.
+In Section \ref{sec.examples} we demonstrate common ways to produce twisted Calabi--Yau algebras, focusing on methods necessary to produce examples who adjacency matrices appear in Theorem \ref{thm.main}.
+The bulk of work in this paper is in Section \ref{sec.quivers} where we compute the quivers that support twisted graded Calabi--Yau algebras on four vertices and prove Theorem \ref{thm.main}.